Erin becomes a Category 4 hurricane in the Caribbean as region braces for flooding

-SAN JUAN, Puerto Rico (AP) — Erin has strengthened into a powerful Category 4 hurricane in the Caribbean, the National Hurricane Center said Saturday.
+SAN JUAN, Puerto Rico (AP) — Erin strengthened into a powerful Category 4 hurricane in the Caribbean on Saturday and continues to intensify, the National Hurricane Center said.

-It is currently not forecast to hit land, but strong winds are affecting nearby islands, prompting forecasters to warn of possible flooding and landslides..
-The NHC said it will eventually swerve away from the continental United States.
+It is currently not forecast to hit land, but strong winds are affecting nearby islands, prompting forecasters to warn of possible flooding, landslides and mudslides.
+The Hurricane Center said it will eventually swerve away from the continental United States.

-Tropical storm watches are in place for St. Martin and St. Barthelemy and Sint Maarten.
-Up to 4 inches (10 centimeters) are expected, with isolated totals of up to 6 inches (15 centimeters), according to the National Hurricane Center in Miami.
+Tropical storm watches are in place for St. Martin, St. Barts and St. Maarten.

-“Locally, considerable flash and urban flooding, along with landslides or mudslides, are possible,” the NHC said.
+"The outer bands of Erin are expected to produce areas of heavy rainfall through Sunday across the northern Leeward Islands, the Virgin Islands, and Puerto Rico,” the center said.
+The currently “compact” storm is expected to grow in size in the coming days, resulting in rough ocean waters over the western Atlantic.

 Hurricane specialist and storm surge expert Michael Lowry said Erin is forecast to eventually take a sharp turn northeast that would put it on a path between the U.S. and Bermuda.